XavierGeerinck/ugent-algoritmen-1/11_insertion_sort.md

 2. A temporary key to remember the element we are moving
 3. Another loop that will loop through or sorted array, and move the elements one to the right when needed.

-Once we identified these points we can start writing pseudocode.
-Pseudocode should be short and easy to remember and re-create.
+Once we identified these points we can start writing pseudo code.
+Pseudo code should be short and easy to remember and re-create.

 	for i in array